Ross Stores Inc.

 Financial Health

-Ross Stores is generating solid profits and cash flow, indicating strong financial performance overall.
+Ross Stores is performing well with strong revenue and cash flow, indicating healthy operations.

 Below Average